richardalexandermichels/personal_site/README.md

 # resume
-bryanchu.info resume site using the MEAN stack
+richardmichels.info resume site using the MEAN stack